 N.E.J.
-Stevenson has been a successful business for over thirty-five years but the real story is of a cabinet-making dream in 1984 brought to life by a love of wood, design and craft through a commitment to excellence and innovation.
+Stevenson has been a successful business for over forty years but the real story is of a cabinet-making dream in 1984 brought to life by a love of wood, design and craft through a commitment to excellence and innovation.

 Our master craftsmen are drawn to the natural beauty and possibilities concealed in every piece of wood.
 N.E.J.
 Stevenson has expanded as our reputation and client-base has grown, we take pride in maintaining the same commitment to quality that sustained us in the early days.
 It is an ethos that lives on through our whole team and epitomised by Projects Director David Drew, who was the first to join the fledgling enterprise.